commoningtoys/commoningtoys.github.io/WEBSITE_MANAGEMENT.md

    $you git branch -d working-branch

    # if you make to complex changes, the merge function will prompt you to check all the changes, this is a tedious work and if it happens is better if you contact me.

+   # now you are ready to push your changes to the web
    ```